Rabadash8820/AwsUtil/README.md

    - **active-directory**:  creates a Samba 4 Active Directory Compatible Server (a smaller, cheaper solution to Microsoft Active Directory.
 It takes a reference to one of the `region-vpc` stacks created above as a parameter, and must be placed in the same region as one of those stacks.

 3. Add utility Lambda functions
-   - **region-lookup-lambda**:  creates a Lambda function to return various data about Regions and AMIs that will be used as CustomResources in later stacks.
-Should only be created once per AWS account, and must be created _after_ the `region-lambda-bucket` stack so that the organization's bucket for Lambda packages can be referenced.
+   - **ami-lookup-lambda**:  creates a Lambda function to return various data about Regions and AMIs that will be used as CustomResources in later stacks.
+Should be created once per AWS region, and must be created _after_ the `region-lambda-bucket` stack so that the organization's bucket for Lambda packages can be referenced.

 4. Secure VPCs
    - **bastion-security**: creates security settings (Network ACLs and Security Groups) for a bastion host.
 These settings are VPC-specific, so this stack should be created once per VPC that you wish to protect with a bastion host, and those Regions should already have  a `region-vpc` stack.